A climate change training for Christian leaders.

 LogisticsWho is eligible?

 All Christian leaders (clergy and lay) are eligible to apply.
-Priority will be given to those in the coastal areas of the Southeast U.S. What is the timeline?
-Priority will be given to applications by April 31.
-Selected participants will be notified by May 8, then on a rolling basis.
+Priority will be given to those in the coastal areas of the Southeast U.S. (Virginia, North Carolina, South Carolina) Participants from previous years are eligible to apply, but must pay the full $350 price for attendance.
+What is the timeline?
+Priority will be given to applications by May 7.
+Selected participants will be notified by May 15, then on a rolling basis.
 How much does it cost?
 Pastor/Ministry leader: Free Lay leader who brings pastor/ministry leader: Free Lay leader/congregant: $350 Other participants: $350 **This pricing covers all expenses except travel** |

 LocationDuke University Marine Lab, a coastal campus located in Beaufort, N.C., operates year-round to provide educational, training, and research opportunities.